MAGvACC/documentation/docs/controllers/aerodrome-procedures/casablanca.md

 VFR aircraft may be instructed to maintain visual separation with preceding aircraft and given a take-off clearance if no wake turbulence or flow separation minima exist.

 <blockquote>
-"Royal Air Maroc 810 delta, wind 070 degrees, 12 knots, runway 35L, cleared for take-off".
+"Royal Air Maroc 810 delta, cleared for take-off 35R, wind 070 degrees, 12 knots.".
 </blockquote>

 When traffic is clear of DER (if there is no WTS minima) or the respective minima between the two aircraft, a departure may be cleared for aircraft that do not require separation along the same flow point or a WTS minima greater than 7 NM.
 However, the controller shall provide traffic information as appropriate to ensure traffic is separated upon TMA entry.

 <blockquote>
-"Royal Air Maroc 810 delta, wind 070 degrees, 12 knots, runway 35L, cleared for take-off, proceeding traffic ATR-600".
+"Royal Air Maroc 810 delta, R, wind 070 degrees, 12 knots, proceeding traffic ATR-600".
 </blockquote>

 ADC shall use caution when departing aircraft with different speed profiles and is fully responsible for ensuring that horizontal or vertical separation exists at all times.
 It is thus advised that a VFR aircraft on a visual climbout must turn more than 45° from the runway track in order to allow succeeding IFR traffic to depart with separation of less than 3 NM in trail.